 Russian is the official language.
 Although a number of other minority languages, including English are spoken as well.
 Owing to Russia’s vast size, the climate varies from humid continental to subarctic, to humid subtropical and semi-arid.

-A country dotted with charming castles, palaces, bustling cities, picturesque monuments and cathedrals, quaint waterways and distinct landscapes; there is tons to be enjoyed and discovered in Russia.
+A country dotted with charming castles, palaces, bustling cities, picturesque monuments and cathedrals, stunning museums, quaint waterways and distinct landscapes; there is tons to be enjoyed and discovered in Russia.

 Breathtakingly beautiful and diverse, Russia is a land full of surprises and contradictions.
 From sublime natural beauty to the untamed wilderness and from lively urban ...